Philodendron plants are known for their easy care, and one of the most common problems they experience is brown spots on the leaves.

 The symptoms of fertilization burn are typically seen on the leaves of plants, but the stem and flowers can also be affected.

-Fertilization burn usually appears as small, dark brown spots on the leaves of plants.
+Fertilization burn usually appear as small, dark brown spots on the leaves of plants.
 These spots are caused by the exposure of the leaves to too much fertilizer.

-The fertilizer causes the plant cells to break down, leading to brown spots on the leaves.
+The fertilizer causes the plant cells to break down, leaving brown spots on the leaves.

 On the other hand, if the plant is not fertilized frequently enough, the leaves will turn yellow and eventually brown.